-What used to be a vicarage has been turned into a relaxed bistro, offering treats such as organic coffee, a selection of local beers and wines, and different snacks and nibbles, some of which are grown in the café’s own garden.
+What used to be a vicarage has been turned into a relaxed bistro, offering treats such as organic coffee, a selection of local beers and wines, and different snacks and nibbles, some of which are grown in its own garden.
+A particular focus lies on the most important meal of the day: “Zmorge” (breakfast), which isn’t just available on weekends, but every day of the week.
 There’s a terrace which is perfect for “sünnele” (sunbathing) in the summer, and an outdoor fire pit for guests to gather and swap stories on long summer nights.
 When temperatures start to drop, the fireplace inside is lit and you can get cozy and enjoy your favourite book and a cup of tea by the flickering fire.

 Go for a long walk in the enchanting Elfenau neighbourhood before you stop by the Altes Pfarrhaus – it is said that the treetops there are home to fairies and elves (“Elfen”).

 How about enjoying some regional treats in idyllic Café Fleuri after a botanical journey around the world?
 Sit back and relax surrounded by succulents and native trees in Bern’s Botanical Garden.
 Its pretty café is open from April to October.
 Indulge on a Fleuri breakfast under the yellow parasols, unwind among the luscious greenery on your lunch break, or stop by for a sundowner and snack aperitif platter with friends.
 Everything that’s served here is organic, fresh, and made with love.